 Probate fee increases to add 2.5% to the inheritance tax rateFebruary 29th, 2016 by Dan Woodruff

-The Ministry of Justice is proposing eye-watering probate fee increases – effectively increasing the inheritance tax rate by 2.5% for larger estates.
+The Ministry of Justice is going ahead with eye-watering probate fee increases – effectively increasing the inheritance tax rate by 2.5% for larger estates.
 The largest estates will pay a whopping £20,000 to be allowed to distribute assets -that is an increase of over 9,200% on current fees!

-- £250 million would be raised by this measure
+- £250 million to be raised by this measure

 - The probate fee increases add 1% to inheritance tax for most larger estates, which is an effective increase to the inheritance tax rate of 2.5%

 What is probate?

 When someone dies their personal representatives must pay all debts and tax due and then distribute the remaining assets to the deceased’s beneficiaries.
 If your estate is valued over £5,000, or it contains land, property or shares then usually you will be required to apply for probate.
 This is done by application for a Grant of Representation from the Probate Service, which is a branch of the State.

 Currently, the application costs a flat fee of £215 (£155 via a solicitor), and there is no fee if the estate is valued at less than £5,000.

 From May 2017, the Government will raise the lower limit on estates that pay no fee to £50,000, but instead larger estates would pay a much greater fee.
 The measure is expected to raise an additional £250 million according to the Government.

 Under the proposals the new probate fees would be:

 - £50,000 to £300,000 – £300 (39% increase)